Q3D/q3dfit/docs/index.rst

    adsnote = {Provided by the SAO/NASA Astrophysics Data System}
    }

-The website for the project listing lead team members is `available here
+The software is being developed in part as a contribution to the JWST Early Release Science program *Imaging Spectroscopy of Quasar Hosts with JWST analyzed with a powerful new PSF Decomposition and Spectral Analysis Package*.
+The website for the project is `available here
 <https://wwwstaff.ari.uni-heidelberg.de/dwylezalek/q3d.html>`_.
 We
 acknowledge funding provided by NASA through a contract issued by